rbitas/Matplotlib-challenge/README.md

 # Matplotlib-challenge
 DataViz bootcamp homework: Pymaceuticals

-note: for the function of .dropdupilcates that I used in my code, I went this website: https://www.geeksforgeeks.org/python-pandas-dataframe-drop_duplicates/ that explains how to use it
+note: for the function of .drop_dupilcates that I used in my code, I went this website: https://www.geeksforgeeks.org/python-pandas-dataframe-drop_duplicates/ that explains how to use it

 Background: